 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages

 The European Union is the greatest political accomplishment of the twentieth century.
 It’s a profound advance for a region that had been riven for hundreds of years by wars and hatred.
-(The monetary union was, but that is a separate issue, as are some of the relatively minor current issues with refugees—yes, very minor for Europe, compared with WWI and WWII.)
+(The monetary union was not a good idea, but that is a separate issue, as are some of the relatively minor current issues with refugees—yes, very minor for Europe, compared with WWI and WWII.)

 Thus, I would like to see a North American Union comparable to the European Union.
 We already have a free trade agreement with our largest trading partner, Canada.
 Goods and capital travel easily across the Canadian border.
 Let’s open the border to people as well!
 If French citizens can work in Germany without a permit, then surely we do not need work permits for Canadians and vice-versa.